kimz-Q/AGI-26-Conference-/AGI-26.md

 ### 6 — Follow-Up & Reporting

-- Detailed report on the event outcome to be shared with the Strategic board
+- Detailed report on the event outcome to be shared with the Strategic board.
-- All captured contacts entered into CRM with track tags
+- All captured contacts entered into CRM with track tags.
 - Personalized outreach to priority contacts.

 ---